iraiosub/riboseq-flow/README.md

 ```
 export NXF_SINGULARITY_CACHEDIR=/path/to/image/cache
 ```
+3. Make sure you have Singularity installed.
+Please use the same version you intend to use for running the pipeline.

-3. Run the code below to pre-download and cache the required Docker images:
+4. Run the code below to pre-download and cache the required Docker images:

 ```
 #!/bin/sh

 # A script to pre-download singularity images required by iraiosub/riboseq pipeline
-ml Singularity/3.6.4

-# change dir to your NFX_SINGULARITY_CACHEDIR path
+# change dir to your NXF_SINGULARITY_CACHEDIR path
 cd /path/to/image/cache

 singularity pull iraiosub-nf-riboseq-latest.img docker://iraiosub/nf-riboseq